 If you wake up with soreness or tightness in your jaw or teeth, you may have a habit of grinding or clenching your teeth.
 Dentists refer to this behavior as bruxism, and it can leave individuals with uncomfortable and painful symptoms.

 Without treatment, you may experience problems with performing oral functions or tooth breakage.
-You can schedule a consultation with your dentist to find the best way to stop this detrimental habit.
-Dr. Greg Reece, a dentist serving patients in the greater Charlotte, NC area, lists three methods that dentists recommend to treat teeth grinding and clenching.
+You can schedule a visit with our dentist to find the best way to stop this detrimental habit.
+Dr. Greg Reece lists three methods that dentists recommend to treat teeth grinding and clenching below.

 How to Treat Chronic Bruxism